fontikos/bluos-scrobbler/README.md

 `$ python3 ./bluos-scrobbler.py`

 Note that in case of songs with multiple artists that have an artist tag of the form `artist1, artist2, artist3`, the script will scrobble it with only the first artist.
-Similarly the script will remove any "(Remastered)" information from the track and album title.
+Similarly, the script will remove any "(Remastered)" information from the track and album title.

 ## Installation as a Service